Our first route guides are now available! Click on the links below to download a copy of the route guides:

 This route offers a rich mix of the cultural and natural heritage of the rivers that have shaped Burnley.
 Contrasting between the urban rivers at the heart of the town and the rural streams where they begin, fantastic views look over the Calder Valley to Pendle Hill.

 This route passes built remnants of an industrial heritage gradually being reclaimed by nature.
-The bridges allow views along the Ribble and are dramatic backdrops to the start of the river’s tidal character.
+The bridges allow views along the River Ribble and these impressive structures are dramatic backdrops to the start of the river’s tidal character.

 If printing our route guides, please download the pdf and select the ‘Landscape’ setting and ‘Duplex (flip on short edge)’.